-Understanding the science of how children learn to read is a necessary component for creating well-rounded classroom instruction.
-Cognitive psychologists, neuroscientists, and education experts have studied literacy development for decades, creating a wealth of data for educators.
-One of the most well-known, concise, and grounded literacy models is the Simple View of Reading, a framework that divides core reading proficiencies into two major categories.
+Understanding the science behind how children learn to read is the starting point for creating effective, well-grounded classroom instruction.
+Cognitive psychologists, neuroscientists, and education experts have studied literacy development for decades, resulting in a wealth of information for educators.
+One of the most well-known, concise, and grounded models of literacy development is the Simple View of Reading, a framework that represents reading proficiency as the product of two factors.

-Read on to learn more about the Simple View of Reading and how it can inform your classroom instruction—along with ten free activities to boost fundamental literacy skills for your students.
+Read on to learn more about the Simple View of Reading and how it can inform your classroom instruction—along with ten free activities to help your students practice key early literacy skills.

 What is the Simple View of Reading?

 The Simple View, developed by Philip B. Gough and William E. Tunmer in the 1980s, identifies two key areas of proficiency for literacy development: word recognition and language comprehension.
-When these two factors come together, successful reading comprehension is the result.
+When these two factors work in tandem, reading comprehension is the result.